-You may be looking specifically for an inflatable spa with hydro jets, but wouldn’t it be nice to have more additional features to go with it?
+You may be looking specifically for a unit with a jet massage system, but wouldn’t it be nice to have more additional features to go with it?

-We made sure to pick the best tub with additional features that enhance the experience of having to immerse in your own spa at home.
+We made sure to pick a portable hot tub with additional features that enhance the experience of having to immerse in your own spa at home.
 The features we considered are not for aesthetic only but are mainly for better functionality.

 What may have been lacking in additional features, we made sure that if a hot tub made it to the top 3, it should have raving consumer reviews.

-Some people just want to have an inflatable hot tub with hydro jets, plain and simple.
+Some people just want to have an inflatable hot tub with pressurized massage system, plain and simple.
 No additional features are needed.
 If you’re one of these people then we totally understand this as well, which is why we included this in our criteria.

 Portable hot tubs with hydro jets are indeed more expensive than the basic types.
-But once you start experiencing the more powerful and targeted massage from the hydro or massage jets, you’ll come to understand that you get more bang for your back with these.
+But once you start experiencing the more powerful and targeted massage, you’ll come to understand that you get more bang for your buck with these.